crystal-lang-tools/vscode-crystal-lang/README.md

 ### PoblemsLimit

-`crystal-lang.problemsLimit` allow to limit the amount of problems that appears in problems view.
+`crystal-lang.maxNumberOfProblems` allow to limit the amount of problems that appears in problems view.
 The default value is 20.

 ### MainFile